veysiertekin/SortingAndPatternMatchingAlgorithms/README.md

 * Brute Force
 * Horspool

-One each of (1) and (2), also has an test case that measure performance of algortihms.
+One each of (1) and (2), also has a test case that measure performance of algortihms.